maxmbed/jailhouse-docker/materials/readme.md

 # Materials directory

-Content build artifacts such as logs, sdk and images Ignored by version control
+Content build artifacts such as logs and images Ignored by version control